GSA/plainlanguage.gov/_pages/law/background/plain-language-in-the-government.md

 ---
-title: A History of Plain Language in the United States Government
+title: A history of plain language in the United States government
-permalink: /law/history/plain-language-in-the-united-states-government/
+permalink: /law/background/plain-language-in-the-government/
 sidenav: law
 intro: Joanne Locke, formerly of HHS, gives an overview of the milestones in using plain language from the end of World War II to the early 2000s.